-Johnson scores in OT, Lightning rally to beat Canadiens 4-3
+Canadiens blow lead, Johnson scores in OT to lift Lightning

 Radulov got a gift goal 3:24 into the game when Vasilevskiy misplayed a dump-in and Paul Byron passed from behind the net for the first of his two assists.

+''He gave us a chance to stay in the game,'' Therrien said of Price. ''We didn't play well in front of him.''

 Johnson tied it midway through the first after a turnover by Weber, who got a power-play goal three minutes later to put Montreal up 2-1.
-Weber has nine goals, including eight on the power play.

 Weber also had a big check in the third on Vladislav Namestnikov, who skated off under his own power.
 Weber was serving a tripping penalty when Palat tied it with 3:30 left in the third.